-- When will it happen?
+- When will the singularity happen?
 Before the end of the century

 The more nuanced answers are below.
-There have been several surveys of AI scientists asking about when such developments will take place.
+There have been several surveys and researches of AI scientists asking about when such developments will take place.

 Understand results of major surveys of AI researchers in 2 minutes